docksal/docksal/docs/system-requirements.md

 While Docker is supported natively on Linux, Mac and Windows users will need a Docker Machine layer to be able to run Docker containers.

-Drude software requirements for Mac and Windows:
+Docksal software requirements for Mac and Windows:

 - [VirtualBox](https://www.virtualbox.org) 5.0+

-**You need to install it manually before running Drude.**
+**You need to install it manually before running Docksal.**
 Please refer to the [setup instructions](/README.md#setup) for further steps.